2 Days Traversing Taormina

 Villa Comunale di Taormina

-The pathways are lined with vibrant blooms, creating a peaceful refuge where you can take a leisurely stroll outside the bustling busier tourist spots in town.
+The pathways are lined with vibrant blooms, creating a peaceful refuge where you can take a leisurely stroll outside the bustling tourist spots in town.
 The quiet atmosphere, shaded benches, and gentle breeze make it an ideal place for a relaxing moment of reflection during your Taormina trip.
-One of the other main draws is the elevated location delimited by a thick bougainvillea hedge and an openwork parapet, providing another panoramic photo opportunity to take in sweeping views of stunning Ionian Sea vistas, Mount Etna, and the nearby coastline.
+One of the other main draws is the elevated location delimited by a thick bougainvillea hedge and openwork parapet, providing another panoramic photo opportunity to take in sweeping views of stunning Ionian Sea vistas, Mount Etna, and the nearby coastline.

-The most unique feature of the tranquil garden is the smattering of historic whimsical structures, known as follies, designed in an eclectic mix of creative and original styles.
+The most unique feature of this tranquil garden is the smattering of historic whimsical structures, known as follies, designed in an eclectic mix of creative and original styles.
 Built between 1890 and 1899, these small pavilions and towers inspired by oriental construction add charm and character to the serene environment, making it an even more intriguing place to explore.
 They’re organized according to a system of open terraces superimposed with structural elements and arches, before being topped off with small square turrets.

 Lunch - Rosticceria Da Cristina 2

-This particular joint is so popular they had to open an additional rosticceria in town, and even at Rosticceria Da Cristina 2 you’ll certainly have to wait in line for a bit before you can order your food!
-Rosticceria Da Cristina—and her sister restaurant, Da Cristina 2—is all about Sicilian traditions, preparing their specialty dishes with true Sicilian ingredients and old recipes.
 For only €3.50 I dug into a Catania-style arancini al ragù, filled with rich meat sauce, parmesan, peas, and mozzarella contained within the distinctive conical shape.
 Given the hearty risotto base and fried breadcrumb shell I was more than satisfied after eating a single arancini—meaning this will probably be the cheapest meal you eat during your whole Sicily trip!
 Given arancini is intended to be eaten as a street food, don’t ask for a fork or plate either, since the establishment won’t give you one; simply wrap the arancini in a napkin and dig in with your first bite!

 Dessert - Gelatomania

-Another day in Sicily means another opportunity to eat gelato, so for dessert you‘ll walk 3 minutes up Via di Giovanni before turning right onto Corso Umberto I to find Gelatomania just a bit past the point where you originally entered the main street after walking down from the hotel.
-In this artisanal gelato shop you can taste up to three of your favorite Sicilian flavors for quite a reasonable price—only €5 for the largest cup size and €6 for the largest cone size!
-If you’re overwhelmed by the array of options presented before you, let me suggest the fior di latte as a milky vanilla-adjacent base, pistachio as a Sicilian symbol of the region, and nocciola as a final nutty note to tie the whole dessert together!
-Whichever flavor combination you end up selecting, you can’t go wrong with this tasty frozen treat hailing from Italy—although the official origin story remains debated on to this day!
+Another day in Sicily means another opportunity to eat gelato, so for dessert you‘ll walk 3 minutes up Via di Giovanni before turning right onto Corso Umberto I to find Gelatomania, just a bit past the point where you originally entered the main street after walking down from the hotel.
+In this artisanal gelato shop you can taste up to 3 of your favorite Sicilian flavors for quite a reasonable price—only €5 for the largest cup size and €6 for the largest cone size!

 Isola Bella